 Recognizing Zoom fatigue: signs and symptoms

-Zoom fatigue is no mere buzzword; it’s a real issue affecting countless individuals who rely on video calls for work and social interactions that has been extensively documented by Stanfort University.
-Symptoms of Zoom fatigue include mental exhaustion, irritability, and difficulty concentrating, which can negatively impact work performance and overall well-being.
+Zoom fatigue is more than just a buzzword; it is a real issue affecting many people who rely on video calls for work and social interactions, and it has been extensively studied by Stanford University.
+Symptoms include mental exhaustion, irritability, and difficulty concentrating, all of which can negatively impact performance and overall well-being.
+The constant focus required during virtual meetings can be mentally and emotionally draining, leaving many people feeling exhausted.

-Women tend to be more prone to Zoom fatigue than men, and individuals with pre-existing mental health issues or high levels of stress may experience more intense symptoms.
+Women tend to be more prone to Zoom fatigue than men, and each person, especially those with pre-existing mental health issues or high levels of stress, may experience more intense symptoms.
 Next, we will examine these symptoms and their effects on our daily lives.

 Mental exhaustion